harplife/zettelkasten/SWIC/2026 Spring/math_203_calculus.md

 ### Course Objectives

-> [!important] According to the instructor, Calculus I will cover mainly limits, derivatives, and integration.
+> [!important] According to the instructor, Calculus I will cover mainly limits, derivatives, and integration (intro).
 > This is equivalent to Chapter 2~5 in the textbook.

 #### Limits